klausweiss/lumix-upnp-dump/README.md

                             RAW were saved)
                           - ${total}: total number of media files on the device prior to download or '-' if unknown For example:

                           lumix-upnp-dump [...] --command-after-finish 'echo Downloaded ${n}/${total} media files from
                           ${camera} >> /tmp/lumix-dump.log'

-Args that start with '--' (eg. -o) can also be set in a config file (specified via -c).
-Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
-If an arg is specified in more than one place, then commandline values override config file values which override defaults.
+Args that start with '--' can also be set in a config file (specified via -c).
+Config file syntax is Tom's Obvious, Minimal Language.
+See https://github.com/toml-lang/toml/blob/v0.5.0/README.md for details.
+In general, command-line values override config file values which override defaults.
 ```

+### NixOS installation

+> [!NOTE]
+> NixOS support is experimental.
+I'm only starting to learn it, all feedback is appreciated.